guotong1988/guotong1988.github.io/core_research/_posts/2025-10-01-unified-nlp.md

 ---

-# A Unified Framework for NLP Tasks by ReLabel Method
+# A Unified Framework for LLM-based ReLabel Method

 ### Abstract
 In industry deep learning application, our dataset has a certain number of noisy data.
 The init datasets are from human labeling or LLM (large language model) generation or user behavior log.